haskell/cabal/doc/cabal-package-description-file.rst

 .. pkg-field:: cmm-options: token list
     :since: 3.0

-    Command-line arguments to be passed to the compiler when compiling C-- code.
+    Command-line arguments to be passed to the Haskell compiler when compiling C-- code.
 See also :pkg-field:`cmm-sources`.

 .. pkg-field:: asm-options: token list
     :since: 3.0

-    Command-line arguments to be passed to the assembler when compiling assembler code.
+    Command-line arguments to be passed to the Haskell compiler (as ``-opta`` flags for GHC) when compiling assembler code.
 See also :pkg-field:`asm-sources`.

 .. pkg-field:: ld-options: token list

-    Command-line arguments to be passed to the linker.
+    Command-line arguments to be passed to the Haskell compiler (as ``-optl`` flags for GHC) for the linking phase.
+Note that only executables (including test-suites and benchmarks) are linked so this has no effect in libraries.
     Since the arguments are compiler-dependent, this field is more useful with the setup described in the section on `system-dependent parameters`_.

 .. pkg-field:: hsc2hs-options: token list
     :since: 3.6